Gabo-Tor/gym-sailing/README.md

 - Add wind shifts.
 - Add wind gusts and lulls.
 - Make the polar diagram more accurate, using the data from this paper: *R. Binns, F. W. Bethwaite, and N. R. Saunders, “Development of A More Realistic Sailing Simulator,” High Performance Yacht Design Conference.
 RINA, pp. 243–250, Dec.
 04, 2002. doi: 10.3940/rina.ya.2002.29.*

+## Inspiration

+This project was inspired by this fork: https://github.com/openai/gym/compare/master...JonAsbury:gym:Sailing-Simulator-Env

 ## License